HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 PETROL: gasoline.

-PLONKER: idiot (a London phrase - see Wally).
+PLONKER: idiot (a London phrase - means Wally, but literally means WILLY).

 QUEUE: a line. (for a bus or a queue of traffic).

-RING UP: the British don't "give you a call" they "ring you up".
+(A) RING: Call you.
+(The British don't "give you a call" they "ring you up" or 'give you a ring').

 SMART: fashionable/chic.